psychemedia/island-storynotes/preface_wight_misc.md

 # Preface — An Isle of Wight Miscellany

-Storynotes for elements relating to *An Isle of Wight Miscallany* set.
+Storynotes for elements relating to *An Isle of Wight Miscellany* set.

 --Tony "Monty" Hirst